LDHo/coffee-brewing-recipe/README.md

 ## Getting Started

-To get a local copy of BrewPerfect up and running, follow these steps.
+To get a local copy up and running, follow these steps.

 ### Prerequisites